-Regulatory 13.
+Regulatory 4, 8 13.
 Modernise the way we track enquiries from external sources to facilitate reporting and trend analysis.
-4, 8 Strategic B Regulatory 1, 3, 4, 6 Supports all 14.
+Strategic B Regulatory 1, 3, 4, 6 Supports all 14.
 Systematically document all key internal processes and workflows to promote business continuity as well as compliance with internal policies and external regulatory and legal requirements.
 Strategic E Regulatory Supports all Supports all 15.
 Review our data protection arrangements to ensure they remain robust and fit for purpose following extensive improvements to our digital operations.
 Strategic E Regulatory Supports all Privacy 16.
-Continuing to develop our suite of application forms and their interface with the CLSB database, in line with our principles of ease of use, security of data, utility of reports, consistency of approach.
+Deliver the next phase of our digital workplan by: Continuing to develop our suite of application forms and their interface with the CLSB database, in line with our principles of ease of use, security of data, utility of reports, consistency of approach.
 In particular: standardise the wording, content and layout of forms; begin work on standardising the underlying code to facilitate easier updates; introduce functionality to automate annual updates.
 Developing the CLSB database by: enhancing security to provide unique access keys for each user; reviewing the read-only version of the database to improve ease of use and utility.
 Strategic E Regulatory Supports all Supports all